Sabina Spielrein

 Sigmund Freud, the father of psychoanalysis, was aware of the relationship between Jung and Spielrein.
 At first, he just viewed it as a case of countertransference.
 However, he later felt that it was not good, and it changed his view of the psychoanalytic relationship.
 The situation also likely contributed to a falling out between Jung and Freud, after which Jung started to develop his psychoanalytic theories.

 Records suggest that Spielrein did not see the relationship with Jung as detrimental to her.
 However, she eventually decided to end it.
-When she graduated from medical school in 1911, she decided to leave Zurich and moved to Munich, where she studied art history.
+Shortly thereafter, Jung began an affair with another student and patient, Toni Wolff.
+When she graduated from medical school in 1911, Spielrein decided to leave Zurich and moved to Munich, where she studied art history.
 She also worked on a paper regarding a connection between sex and death, which aligned with some of the psychoanalytic theories at the time.

 Personal and professional developments